Skip to main content

 Compare

 How does Chase Total Checking compare to its closest competitors?
-Wells Fargo Everyday Checking charges a similar $10 monthly fee (waivable with $500+ direct deposit) with comparable branch coverage, but currently lacks a new account bonus.
+Wells Fargo Everyday Checking charges a similar $10 monthly fee (waivable with $500+ direct deposit) but currently lacks a new account bonus.
 BMO Smart Advantage Checking is a no-fee alternative with no minimum balance requirement, ideal for customers who want to avoid monthly fees entirely.
-SoFi Checking and Savings offers a competitive APY on checking balances with no monthly fees — a strong online-only option for interest-earning customers.
+SoFi Checking and Savings offers a competitive APY on checking balances with no monthly fees.
+A strong online-only option for interest-earning customers.

 Is Chase Total Checking Worth It?

-Chase Total Checking is worth it for customers who: receive regular payroll direct deposits ($500+/month), value face-to-face branch access, or already use other Chase financial products.
-The $400 welcome bonus offsets any fees for at least two to three years for the average customer — and if you can meet the direct deposit threshold, the account is effectively free from day one.
+Chase Total Checking is worth it for customers who receive regular payroll direct deposits ($500+/month) or already use other Chase financial products.
+The $400 welcome bonus offsets any fees for more than two years for the average customer, and if you can meet the direct deposit threshold, the account is effectively free from day one.

 Chase Total Checking is less compelling for: customers who bank primarily online; those who want to earn interest on checking balances; frequent out-of-network ATM users; and those who cannot meet the $500 direct deposit or $1,500 balance thresholds consistently.
 In those cases, a no-fee online checking account will cost less over time.